 You may feel a bit embarrassed reading your script aloud, but it’s the best way to ensure your timings are correct and that it makes sense and runs smoothly.

 If you notice that your script is robotic or repetitive in any way – head back to the drawing board and make those changes!
 You want to make sure

 The people who make it to the end of your video are precious.
 They are the people who are clearly interested in what you have to say – and it’s absolutely crucial to capitalise on that interest by signposting them in the right direction.

 That’s why we always recommend ending your video with a clear call to action.

-This can be anything from contacting you for further information to downloading your app.
+This can be anything from contacting you for further information to downloading your app, subscribing to your channel, leaving a comment – anything.
 The call to action appears at the end of the video and remains on screen for a few seconds for maximum effect.

 You can also end your video with a vocal CTA to accompany your final image to hammer home the point you want to make.

 - Visit our website to find out more

 - Get in touch to learn more